readysetmark/old-website/about.md

 but I do appreciate the health benefits.
 It's a fantastic, but very demanding workout.

+The gnome artwork is courtesy of my beloved girlfriend. <3

 Feel free to get in touch.
 I'd love to hear from you.